Here are the most common questions people ask about the Elton Firework Spectacular.

 In short, no. We have introduced ticketing via the Eventbrite ticket service to help us promote the event and to help gauge the number of visitors attending the event.

 Will there be toilets?

-Yes, toilet facilities will be made available at the rear of the Elton Community Centre.
+Yes, limited toilet facilities will be made available at the Scout HQ.
 Be warned that there may be queues.

 Will there be food and drinks stalls?

 Yes.
 Stalls selling food and drink open at 18:45 and can be found at the back of the Scout HQ.

 Please be aware that the stalls will close during the firework display, but they will re-open afterwards.

 Money raised through food and drink sales goes to 1st Ince and Elton Scout Group.